Learn about five different ways of adding an online booking system to your website and the advantages and disadvantages of each of them.

 Build Trust with Stakeholder Testimonials

-- One of the most useful things for the designers to include in their UI designer portfolio is the stakeholder testimonials.
+- One of the most useful things for designers to include in their UI designer portfolio is the stakeholder testimonials.
 A short 1-2 sentence testimonial can get you a long way as it inspires trust in potential If possible, include a headshot in every testimonial to gain additional credibility.

 - Keep in mind that the testimonials you use have to be relevant to the kind of UX clients you want to attract.